Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Implementation Details

-For the denoising model $g_\text{pos}$, we use a 8-layer transformer encoder architecture~\cite{AVaswaniNeurIPS2017}.
-Each keypoint is treated as an input token and converted to a $d$-dimensional embedding via a feed-forward network ($d=512$).
-The noise time step $t$ is also projected to the $d$-dimensional embedding via a separate feed-forward network.
-Each input embedding is summed with a standard positional embedding and then fed to the encoder.
-Excluding the first output token corresponding to the noise time step, the remaining output tokens are further passed through an output feed-forward network to predict clean keypoints.
-The attention module of the transformer is well suited for estimating human structures as human keypoint locations highly depend on each other.
+{\bf Pose generator.} Inspired by \cite{GTevetICLR2023}, the pose generator utilizes a diffusion model with two reverse, iterative processes: i) \textit{diffusion} and ii) \textit{denoising}.
+In the diffusion process at step $t$, the model diffuses the denoised pose ${\bf p}^{(0)}$ into a noisy pose ${\bf p}^{(t)}$ by repeatedly adding Gaussian noise $z_t\sim\mathcal{N}\left({\bf 0}, {\bf I}\right)$ to the input pose for $t$ times.
+During the denoising process at step $t$, a model $g_\text{pos}$ estimates a clean pose $\hat{{\bf p}}^{(0)}$ from the noisy pose ${\bf p}^{(t)}$.
+The initial input ${\bf p}^{(t)}$ is drawn from $\mathcal{N}({\bf 0}, {\bf I})$.
+The model $g_\text{pos}$ employs an 8-layer transformer encoder.
+Each keypoint is treated as an input token and embedded into a 512-dimensional space via a feed-forward network.
+The noise time step $t$ is similarly projected using a separate network.
+Each embedding is combined with a positional embedding and fed to the encoder.
+Excluding the first output token (representing the noise time step), the remaining tokens are processed through another feed-forward network to predict clean keypoints.
+The training objective is formulated as:

-{\bf The pose generator training.} The denoising model $g_\text{pos}$ is the only trainable module in the pose generator.
-We aim to train $g_\text{pos}$ to accurately generate keypoint locations fitting the distribution of the training set.
-To achieve this objective, the training loss is defined as follows such that the generated keypoint locations should be as close to the ground truth as possible given the noisy pose ${\bf p}^{(t)}$ regardless of the noise time step $t$:

-{\bf The image translator training.} Our image translator training requires human image pairs with limited types of similar poses.
-In this work, we use an existing synthetic dataset \cite{YShenAccess2023} for training, which provides metadata about the parameters used in synthesis, such as the camera position.
-We define image pairs that share similar camera positions as having similar poses.\footnote{Since the synthetic dataset used in the experiments does not provide pose information, we use ViTPose~\cite{YXuNeurIPS2022} to estimate the human pose.} The same dataset also serves as the original dataset throughout the experiments.
+{\bf Image translator.} We employ the pre-trained NTED~\cite{YRenCVPR2022} as the image translator, but SynPoseDiv is easily adaptable to other image translators.
+The image translator is fine-tuned on Archangel-Synthetic~\cite{YShenAccess2023}, the original synthetic dataset used in work, which contains human image pairs with limited types of similar poses.
+Image pairs with similar camera positions---information provided as metadata by Archangel-Synthetic---are defined as having similar poses.